hahnicity/slothpal/README.md

 slothpal
 ========

-A RESTful PayPal client for Python
+A RESTful PayPal client for Python.
+Remember, too much REST is sloth.